 A Classic Rice Krispie Treat Recipe

-I made quite a few changes to transform the original recipe into something much more gourmet.
-We’re using more butter than the original recipe calls for (and better butter, more on that in a moment).
-Real vanilla extract also makes an appearance (shockingly lacking in the original recipe), as do lots of extra marshmallows.
+I made a few key changes to transform the original recipe into something much more gourmet.
+More butter (and better butter, more on that in a moment).
+Real vanilla extract (shockingly lacking in the original recipe).
+Lots of extra marshmallows.
 The end result is soft, chewy and full of flavor.
 You are going to love them 🩷

-- Perfect soft and chewy texture!
-I’ve perfected this and include plenty of tips to avoid hard, dense treats (if you’ve ever bitten into one and it crumbled or hurt your teeth a bit, you’ll know why that happened and how to avoid it by the end of this post).
+- Learn something new.
+If you’ve ever bitten into a treat and it crumbled or hurt your teeth a bit, you’ll learn why that happened and how to avoid it by the end of this post.

-- Quick, no-bake dessert.
+- Quick & easy.
 These make a perfect (and easy) last-minute treat, especially if you don’t feel like turning on the oven.

 What You Need